ninchat/ninchat-api/api.md

 - `action_id` : integer
 - `channel_id` : string (optional)
 - `dialogue_id` : string array (optional)
+- `audience_id` : string (optional)
 - `interval_begin` : float (optional)
 - `interval_end` : float (optional)
 - `message_id` : string (optional)

 Reply event: [`transcript_contents`](#transcript_contents)

-Dump the "ninchat.com/*" messages sent on a channel or in a dialogue.
-`dialogue_id` holds a pair of user ids (the order doesn't matter).
+Dump the "ninchat.com/*" messages sent on a channel, in a dialogue, or during an audience.  `dialogue_id` holds a pair of user ids (the order doesn't matter).

 Specifying a time interval may make sense when targetting a long-lived channel.
 By default the interval is the whole history.